As work started taking over my life and I forgot the joys of exercise, especially running, I could see myself packing on the pounds.

 These machines are made to mimic cardio-based movements.
 Any workout that effectively gets your heart rate up is considered cardiovascular and there are plenty of options to choose from.

-Probably the most popular cardio machine would be the treadmill especially for those that enjoy walking or running.
+Probably the most popular cardio machine would be the treadmill, especially for those that enjoy walking or running.
+Go to our article on treadmills for large people for more.
 Other options include ellipticals, rowing machines and exercise bikes, among others.

 Benefits of Using Cardio Machines